Continue with Facebook

 In some cases, medications you’re taking to treat lupus can be the cause of swallowing problems.

 Swallowing difficulties can increase your risk of choking on your food.
 Your speech-language pathologist can help you adjust your posture to reduce choking risk.
 You may learn how to hold or tilt your head to make swallowing easier and safer.
-This position will help prevent food particles or liquid from getting into your airway and developing aspiration pneumonia.
+This position will help prevent food particles or liquid from getting into your airway and causing aspiration pneumonia.

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

 A MyLupusTeam Member